RUSA will adopt a Business Plan to document fiscal strategies for the division that will focus and direct efforts. These strategies will:

 Guide the division in pricing and marketing products and services;

-Assist the division in defining new products and services; and
+Assist the division in introducing new services; and

 The Budget Process:

 RUSA’s budget year runs September-August.
-The RUSA budget is part of the ALA budget and RUSA adheres to the ALA budget guidelines and rules regarding salaries and benefits, equipment and space costs/projects, inflation projections, etc. Division boards have responsibility for approving budgets, multi-year programs and financial plans, which are then reviewed by ALA management and BARC (the Budget Analysis and Review Committee).
+The RUSA budget is part of the ALA budget and RUSA adheres to the ALA budget guidelines and rules regarding salaries and benefits, equipment and space costs/projects, inflation projections, etc. Per ALA policy, division boards have responsibility for developing and approving budgets and multi-year program and financial plans, which are then reviewed by ALA management and BARC (the Budget Analysis and Review Committee).
 The overall ALA annual budget, which includes the RUSA budget, is approved by the ALA Executive Board.
-Since it is problematic for members of Budget & Finance (B&F) to have complete knowledge of division costs, the budget needs to be developed in consultation with the executive director (who has sole access to expense information) in a participatory and transparent manner.
-Divisions also have the responsibility to alert the Association to any planned activities that could have a potential negative impact upon the fiscal stability of the Association.RUSA has made a commitment to fund the RUSA Endowment each year, when possible, from its operating budget.
-The RUSA budget is divided into several programmatic and management areas.
+Divisions also have the responsibility to alert the Association to any planned activities that could have a potential negative impact upon the fiscal stability of the Association.RUSA has an operating budget and has made a commitment to fund the RUSA Endowment each year, when possible.
+The RUSA budget is broken into several programmatic and management areas.
 They are:

 Administration—includes staff salary and benefits, hardware and software, office supplies and phone.

-Online Continuing Education (CE) — costs associated with development and promotion of RUSA’s online courses.
+Online CE—costs associated with development and promotion of RUSA’s online courses.

 The executive director will report to the RUSA Budget & Finance Committee and the RUSA board of directors on budget performance quarterly.